 All of these items are expensive, and if the accident was due to the negligence of another person, employer, or entity, a personal injury lawyer can help by enlisting the services of a life care planner, rehabilitation expert, and/or other medical professionals in order to help an individual obtain the compensation to which he or she is entitled.
 You need to take these cases very seriously and hire a lawyer with the requisite experience with these type of cases.
 The longer you wait, the harder it will be to win your case.

 If you have been paralyzed in an accident due to the negligence of another person or company, our firm can help you file a lawsuit in order to secure the compensation necessary to live with your injuries now and in the future.
 You only get one shot at a lawsuit, and we ask that you allow us to help you with it.
-Call our office today at 1-877-405-4313.
+Call our office today at 1-877-405-4313 for a free consultation.

 Speak With a Dallas Personal Injury Attorney For Free

 The attorneys at Rasansky Law Firm are happy to speak to you about your potential case free of charge.
 If we can help with your claim, we’ll do so for no out-of-pocket cost to you.
 Call us 24/7 at (214) 651-6100, or toll-free at 1-877-405-4313.